Peñuelas, Puerto Rico: Government

-Like all municipalities in Puerto Rico, Peñuelas is administered by a mayor.
-The current mayor is Gregory Gonsález Souchet, from the Popular Democratic Party (PPD).
-Gonsález was elected at a special election in 2018 after the incumbent Walter Torres Maldonado stepped down from the mayoral position.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Peñuelas is Josean González Febres, of the New Progressive Party (PNP).
+He was first elected at the 2024 general elections.

 The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
-In 2012, Ramón Ruiz and Martín Vargas Morales, from the Popular Democratic Party, were elected as District Senators.
+In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 It has a rectangular bottom in canary yellow and stands for the sun, symbol of the physical life.
 In the center it has a purple or violet cross: symbol of Christianity and its ecclesiastical order; it represents the spiritual life.
 The cross purple extends to all the points of the yellow rectangle.

 Coat of arms

 The adornment above the shield, a stone wall, represents the perpetuity.
 The cross represents Santo Cristo de la Salud that "stopped the sea from flooding Peñuelas".
 The purple arm represents the priesthood and the town of Peñuelas.
 The canary yellow represents the sun.
 The blue and white symbolize the choppy sea and the regal ensign represents the faith in Christianity, "In God We Trust".